 Psoriatic inflammation in primary human keratinocytes

-In this open innovation assay primary human keratinocyte are stimulated using a psoriasis-specific cytokine cocktail which induce an inflammatory response measured as an increase in IL-8 secretion.
+In this open innovation assay primary human keratinocyte are stimulated using a psoriasis-specific cytokine cocktail which induces an inflammatory response measured as an increase in IL-8 secretion.

 Figure.
 IL-17 and TNF-alpha is used to induce a psoriasis-like inflammatory response in primary human keratinocytes.
 The test compound's ability to inhibit the IL-8 release is measured as well as the effect on the cell viability.